topojson/topojson-simplify/README.md

 <a name="simplify" href="#simplify">#</a> topojson.<b>simplify</b>(<i>topology</i>[, <i>minWeight</i>[, <i>weight</i>]]) [<>](https://github.com/topojson/topojson-simplify/blob/master/src/simplify.js "Source")

-Returns a shallow copy of the specified *topology* where every arc coordinate whose *z*-value is lower than *minWeight* is removed; only the *x* and *y* dimensions of the coordinates are preserved in the returned topology.
+Returns a shallow copy of the specified *topology* where every arc coordinate whose *z*-value is lower than *minWeight* is removed.
+Only the *x* and *y* dimensions of the coordinates are preserved in the returned topology.
 If *minWeight* is not specified, it defaults to [Number.MIN_VALUE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MIN_VALUE).
 This method has no effect on Point and MultiPoint geometries.

 See [presimplify](#presimplify) to assign *z*-value for each coordinate.
 See also [toposimplify](#toposimplify).